Kitchen Equipment Essentials

 We love this 3-piece baking set complete with a sheet pan for cookies and sheet pan suppers.
 If you haven’t used a silicone baking mat before, you’ll thank me when you’re easily washing your pans and enjoying perfectly baked cookies.
 And the rack can be used to make these awesome chicken wings.

-We’re traditionalists and want to recommend just the essentials.
-We even have this quick video on the subject!
+If you want to keep it to the bare essentials, we have this quick video on the subject!
 Choose wisely and these kitchen items will last for decades.
 And as always, leave a comment or feel free to email with any specific questions!